 This session took place on Tuesday morning.
 Keynote speaker Jacob Wallenberg, Chairman, Investor AB, Sweden, said businesses must accept they are not currently doing enough to contribute to sustainability.
 He underscored the need for strong incentives for innovation and risk-taking, and changes in investment mentality.
-He emphasized collaboration among academia, business, and non-governmental organizations hydropower, but that economies-of-scale are not yet well understood.

-(NGOs), citing events such as WFES and projects such as Masdar as examples of such collaboration.
+He emphasized collaboration among academia, business, and nongovernmental organizations (NGOs), citing events such as WFES and projects such as Masdar as examples of such collaboration.